peterhry/peterhrynkow.com/_posts/2024-06-11-structured-output-aha.md

 categories: [ai, llm]
 ---

-For months I tried to tame large language models with elaborate system prompts.
+For weeks I tried to tame LLM agents with elaborate system prompts.
 The result was fragile: tiny edits would change behavior, tests were hard to write, and every new requirement ballooned the prompt.
 The aha moment came when I flipped the problem around and asked the model to **produce structured output** instead of free text.

 ### The brittle prompt phase